woocommerce/woocommerce-ios/ARCHITECTURE.md

                                 SomeAction >> Dispatcher >> SomeStore

         A.  [Main App]  SomeAction is built and enqueued in the main dispatcher
-        B.  [Yosemite]  The dispatcher looks up for processors that support SomeAction.Type
+        B.  [Yosemite]  The dispatcher looks up for the processor that support SomeAction.Type, and relays the Action.
         C.  [Yosemite]  SomeStore receives the action, and performs a task
         D.  [Yosemite]  Upon completion, SomeStore *may* (or may not) run the Action's callback (if any).